junaruga/framework-laptop-config/README.md

 ## File list

-The directory structure is equivalent with the actual directores under the root "/".
+The directory structure is equivalent with the actual directories under the root "/".
 You can run the following command to find the directory structure.

 ```
 $ tree -a etc/ home/ usr/